Eworm/Happy-dates/readme.md

 * Chose where to save content from a feed
 * Add custom terms to each entry
 * Listen to the `HappyDates:beforecreate` event to change the collection, the contents of the entry, or even disable creating the entry!
+* Use `happy_dates:calendar` to show a calendar of all feed events.

 _Features requests?
 Found a bug?
 [Let me know!](mailto:wout@woutmager.nl)_